bbc/wraith/README.md

   uk_index: /uk
 ```

-You can also specify PantomJS command line options in config.yml.
+You can also specify PhantomJS command line options in config.yaml.

 For example to tell PhantomJS to ignore SSL errors: